Chasewhip8/solana_anchor_lens/README.md

 # TODO
 - Deserialize SPL token and system instructions.
 Cannot simply make an IDL and reuse that approach, because they do not serialize the same.
-- CLI instruction -- Account Dump to JSON file from Deserialized.